Types of Buffer Solutions, and Determine of the Buffer Solution pH

 Buffer action:- The resistance offered by a buffer solution to change in pH on the addition of acid or base is called buffer action.

-Types of buffer solution
+Types of Buffer Solutions

 Pure water has a pH value equal to 7.0 but even the purest form of water cannot acidic this value for a very long time.
 The acorn is that carbon dioxide in the air dissolves in water and gives it a slightly acidic character.
 Thus buffer solution resists the change in pH.